statelyai/xstate/CONTRIBUTING.md

 3. Ensure you fill out all the details in the issue template to help us understand the issue.

 We’ll try to respond promptly and address your issue as soon as possible.

+## Contributing to our docs

+Our [new docs](https://stately.ai/docs) are now in their own [docs repo](https://github.com/statelyai/docs).
+[Read the contribution guide for our Stately Studio and XState docs](https://github.com/statelyai/docs/blob/main/CONTRIBUTING.md).

+### Legacy docs and xstate.js.org

+The docs at `/docs` in this repo are legacy XState docs.
+They are built using [Vuepress](https://vuepress.vuejs.org) and deployed to [xstate.js.org/docs](https://xstate.js.org/docs) using GitHub pages from the `gh-pages` branch using the `pages build and deployment` workflow.

+The [xstate.js.org](https://xstate.js.org) landing page is currently stored at `index.html` and deployed from the `gh-pages` branch using the `pages build and deployment` workflow.